Marshall, UAB to meet in Conference USA Championship

 These numbers, which used to comprise the BCS formula when it existed, includes five sets of computer rankings: Anderson & Hester, Massey, Sagarin, Colley Matrix and Billingsley.

-Barring some statistical anomaly Marshall will host based on those numbers.
+Barring some statistical anomaly, Marshall will host the Conference USA Championship, based on those numbers.
 In four of the five ranking systems, Marshall was ahead of UAB by at least 25 positions.

 As of last week, the rankings were as follows: Anderson and Hester (Marshall 26, UAB 51), Massey (Marshall 32, UAB 62), Sagarin (Marshall 75, UAB 85), Colley Matrix (Marshall 18, UAB 44) and Billingsley (Marshall 19, UAB 61).

-UAB's win over Rice will bump the Blazers a few spots in each, but it should not be enough to jump them the necessary spots to host.
+UAB’s win over Rice will bump the Blazers a few spots in each, but it should not be enough to jump them the necessary spots to host, which means Huntington should be the site of the game on Friday night.

 Conference USA officials said the computer rankings are expected to be finalized by 1 p.m. on Sunday, which is when the league will make an official announcement.